 Can My Cat Eat All Kinds of Berries?

 It is safe for your cat to eat strawberries in small amounts.
-They contain potassium, vitamin C, magnesium, folate, fibers, and antioxidants.
+They contain potassium, vitamin C, magnesium, folate, fiber, and antioxidants.
 Remove the stems and leaves before feeding them to your cat.

 My Cat Has Eaten Raspberry Leaves.
 Will She Be, Okay?